Disappearance of Amy Fitzpatrick: Later investigations

 Audrey Fitzpatrick has taken on private investigators who have been working on Fitzpatrick's case since 2008.
 They are the same detectives who investigated the disappearance of Madeleine McCann.
 In May 2012, it was reported that an Irish gangland killer, Eric "Lucky" Wilson, murdered her.
 Her parents believe that this particular piece of information is credible; however, a body is yet to be found.
 Amy was seen out with an older man on the night she disappeared who her family now believe was Wilson.

 A police report from May 2011, claims three witnesses have come forward alleging they saw Amy with a mystery blonde woman in the Trafalgar Bar in Calahonda's El Zoco centre hours after her previous last reported sighting.

 Ahead of what would have been her 30th birthday, Fitzpatrick's parents sought to bring a practice of cold case reviews to the EU.

 Amy's 23-year-old brother Dean Fitzpatrick was stabbed to death in Coolock, Dublin, in 2013 in an incident involving Dave Mahon, his mother's partner.
-On May 6, 2016, Dave Mahon was found not guilty of murder but guilty of the manslaughter of his stepson, Dean Fitzpatrick.
+On May 6, 2016, Dave Mahon was found not guilty of the murder but guilty of manslaughter.
 He was sentenced to 7 years in prison.